saket13/saket13/README.md

 ### Hi, I'm Saket! &nbsp;&nbsp;<sup> &#12299;I love to code and build cool products.
 Currently, learning Microservices.</sup>
 <!-- You can create your own header images using Canva, it has a lot of templates.
 If you do, use the following link https://www.canva.com/join/celeriac-tread-jellyfish -->
-I'm a pre-final year student at IIIT Gwalior.
-Currently looking for Summer Internship opportunities.
+I'm a Final Year student at IIIT Gwalior working as SWE Intern @houzen.
 Connect with me over Linkedin-

 ![languages](https://img.shields.io/static/v1?label=&message=languages:&color=555&style=flat-square)
 ![python](https://img.shields.io/static/v1?logo=python&label=&message=python&color=111&logoColor=AAA&style=flat-square&link=)